Subhash-269/cifar-image-cls-app/README.md

 # CIFAR-10 Image Classification Service

 ## **Overview**
 The CIFAR-10 Image Classification Service is a machine learning application designed to classify images into one of ten categories using a ResNet-18 model.
 The app is built with Streamlit and supports uploading multiple image files or providing image URLs for classification.
-It includes features for saving predictions, correcting predictions, and visualizing classification data.
+It includes features for saving predictions, correcting predictions, visualizing classification data, and downloading data for further analysis or retraining.

 ---

 ## **Features**
+- **Image Classification**:
-- **Image Classification**: Classifies images into one of ten categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, or truck.
+  - Classifies images into one of ten categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, or truck.
+  - Allows users to provide custom labels for images outside the predefined categories.

+- **File Support**:
-- **File and URL Support**: Accepts images via file upload or direct URLs.
+  - Accepts images via file upload.

+- **Feedback System**:
-- **Feedback System**: Allows users to correct predictions if needed.
+  - Allows users to validate or correct predictions with flexibility.

 - **Data Visualization**:
-  - Class distribution of uploaded images.
-  - Prediction accuracy (correct vs. incorrect predictions).
+  - Displays the class distribution (correct vs. incorrect predictions) using horizontal stacked bar charts.
+  - Visualizes overall prediction accuracy.

+- **Database Integration**:
-- **Database Integration**: Stores images and their classifications in an SQLite database.
+  - Stores images and their classifications in an SQLite database.
+  - Allows users to view and filter image history (all, correct, or incorrect predictions).

 - **Data Management**:
-  - Clear all database entries.
+  - Clear individual or all database entries.
-  - Refresh app interface.
+  - Multi-select file upload.
+  - Download images and their corrected labels as ZIP files for training or analysis.

+- **Error Handling**:
+  - Automatically filters invalid input types and gracefully handles errors.

 ---